What is the difference between a shell and SSH a secure socket shell?

 , in the user’s home directory.

-Once the host key has been stored in the known_hosts file, the client system can connect directly to that server again without need for any approvals; the host key authenticates the connection.
+Once the host key has been stored in the known hosts file, the client system can connect directly to that server again without the need for any approvals; the host key authenticates the connection.

 SSH keys are a way to identify trusted computers, without involving passwords.
 This is how, for example, GitHub works.